Raptor-class patrol boat: Combat damage and losses

 On or about 21 March 2022, one Raptor-class boat was damaged according to Russian officials.
 Ukrainian sources claimed it was sunk by a Ukrainian soldier using a man-portable rocket launcher system near Mariupol.

 On 2 May 2022, Ukraine provided visual evidence that its Bayraktar TB2 drones destroyed two Raptor-class boats near Snake (Zmiinyi) Island that morning.

 On 7 May 2022, Ukraine claimed the destruction of two additional Raptor-class boats, the damaging of a third one, along with the destruction of a Serna class landing craft, near Snake Island.

 By 9 May 2022, Raptor total losses amounted to 5, leaving 3 operational with the Black Sea Fleet from a pre-war estimate of 8 units.
 At least one, P-342 "Yunarmeets Baltiki" withstood the damage and was filmed in Sevastopol for repairs.

 One source listed at least three Raptor-class boats as destroyed as of mid-2024.
 The Russian Navy may also have shifted some Raptor-class boats to the Black Sea Fleet from other fleets.
 Notably, "Yunarmeets Baltiki" had been originally assigned to the Baltic Fleet, but was serving in the Black Sea Fleet when attacked in 2022.

 In late 2024, prior to the Russian evacuation, some Raptors were reported operational at Tartus naval base in Syria.
+They were again reported operational at the base as of June 2026 when Russian forces returned.